 I am someone who has been active, one way or another, the larger portion of my life.
 As a kid, I played some of the traditional sports: baseball, basketball, and soccer.
 Growing up, I knew I wanted to pursue baseball more seriously than the rest.
-I played all through high school and then onto a select team afterwards.
+I played all through high school and then onto a select team afterward.

 My journey to becoming a personal trainer/coach started when I was told I was fat and needed to lose weight and, as a younger guy, I didn’t know how to lose weight and gain muscle the proper way.
 As a result of my ignorance, I lost too much weight too fast which resulted in my baseball career coming to a halt, due to losing strength in my arms and legs.
 This is what led me to pursue strength training and placing more of a priority on my nutrition.

 I have always had a passion for paying it forward and teaching people the things that have helped me, mentally and physically, in an outside of the gym.
 I see the gym as my laboratory.
 In the world of personal training/coaching, if you are not continuously learning, then it is inevitable that you will get left behind.
 The things I continuously learn, I apply on myself prior to subjecting anybody else, so I can gain a better understanding of what is to be expected.
 I chose to get my certification through NASM (National Academy of Sports Nutrition) and a specialty certification through National TriggerPoint certification.